SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 end
 nothing # hide
 ```
-Next, we must [@unpack](@ref ref) all unknowns (as their initial conditions cannot be provided in `Symbol` form simultaneously as differential initial conditions are provided).
+Next, we must [@unpack](@ref ref) to retrieve all unknowns (as their initial conditions cannot be provided in `Symbol` form simultaneously as differential initial conditions are provided).
 ```@example coupled_eqs_higher_order_diffs
 @unpack A, X = higher_order_model
 nothing # hide
 ```
-Next, we define the Differential `D` in our current scope (fetching the same independent variable used with `@reaction_network` from our model using `Catalyst.getiv`):
+Next, we define the Differential `D` in our current scope (fetching the same independent variable used with `@reaction_network` from our model using `Catalyst.get_iv`):
 ```@example coupled_eqs_higher_order_diffs
 D = Differential(Catalyst.get_iv(higher_order_model))
 nothing # hide